 Church Of Our Lady Of Guadalupe

 The Church of Our Lady of Guadalupe is an iconic place in Puerto Vallarta.
-The church was built around the same time that the town was founded in the first decades of the 20th century, and it sports a neo-baroque style.
+The church was built around the same time that the town was founded in the 20th century, and it sports a neo-baroque style.

 During the first two weeks of December, this church celebrates the Feast of Our Lady of Guadalupe.
 If you visit the church on these dates you can enjoy mariachi music and festive food with the locals.